drhsqlite/pikchr/doc/userman.md

 Notice that with an oval object, the semicircular end-cap is always on the narrow end of the object.
-In the default configuration where the height is less than the width, the semicicular end-caps are on the left and right, but if the width and height are modified so that the width is less than the height, then semicircles appear on the top and bottom instead.
+In the default configuration where the height is less than the width, the semicircular end-caps are on the left and right, but if the width and height are modified so that the width is less than the height, then semicircles appear on the top and bottom instead.